Artistic Intelligence: A Diffusion-Based Framework for High-Fidelity Landscape Painting Synthesis: Related Work

 \subsection{GAN-Based Method}

-Due to the rapid advancements in deep learning, significant progress has been made in various visual tasks~\cite{shen2023pbsl, shen2023triplet}.
+Due to the rapid advancements in deep learning, significant progress has been made in various visual tasks~\cite{hayoun2024physics, zhang2022beyond}.
 Based on the input content, landscape painting generation methods can be categorized into three types: nothing-to-image, image-to-image, and text-to-image.
 For the first type, it does not require any input information to generate landscape paintings.
 An example is the Sketch-And-Paint GAN (SAPGAN)~\cite{xue2021end}, the first neural network model capable of automatically generating traditional landscape paintings from start to finish.
 SAPGAN consists of two GANs: SketchGAN for generating edge maps and PaintGAN for converting these edge maps into paintings.
 Another example is an automated creation system~\cite{luo2022high} based on GANs for landscape paintings, which comprises three cascading modules: generation, scaling, and super-resolution.

 For the second type, a photo is input for style transfer.
 An interactive generation method~\cite{zhou2019interactive} allows users to create landscape paintings by simply outlining with essential lines, which are then processed through a recurring adversarial generative network (RGAN) model to generate the final image.
 Another approach, neural abstraction style transfer~\cite{li2019neural}, leverages the MXDoG filter and three fully differentiable loss terms.
-The ChipGAN architecture~\cite{he2018chipgan} is an end-to-end GAN model that addresses critical techniques in ink painting, such as blanks, brush strokes, ink tone and spread.
-Additionally, an image style transfer framework~\cite{peng2022contour} utilizing CycleGAN, facilitates the conversion of photographs into paintings.
-The bilateral generative adversarial network algorithm (BiTGAN)~\cite{he2023bitgan} constructs a bilateral generator using a shared encoder, U-Net path, ResNet path and decoder, incorporating an attentional network~\cite{shen2023git} to convert photos into paintings.
-Furthermore, an attentional wavelet network~\cite{wang2021attentional} utilizes wavelets to capture high-level mood and local details of paintings via the 2-D Haar wavelet transform.
+The ChipGAN architecture~\cite{sun2022style} is an end-to-end GAN model that addresses critical techniques in ink painting, such as blanks, brush strokes, ink tone and spread.
+Furthermore, an attentional wavelet network~\cite{sun2023paint} utilizes wavelets to capture high-level mood and local details of paintings via the 2-D Haar wavelet transform.
 Lastly, the Paint-CUT model~\cite{wang2023cclap} intelligently creates landscape paintings by utilizing a shuffle attentional residual block and edge enhancement techniques.